DreamyWanderer/Introduction_to_Big_Data_Course-HCMUS/Lab_1/docs/report.md

 Similarly, reduce task in progress on the failed worker is also reset to idle and will have to be redone.
 Completed reduce tasks do not need to be re-executed since their output is stored in a global file system.
 When a map task is executed first by a worker and then later executed by another worker (because the first one failed), all workers executing reduce tasks are notified of the re-execution.
 </p>

+##### 3. What is the meaning and implication of locality?

+Locality means that taking advantage of the fact that the input data is stored on the local disks of the machine that make up the clusters.
+As a result, the network bandwidth is conserved, and when running large MapReduce operations on a large cluster, most input is read locally, consume no network bandwidth, speed processes up significantly.

+##### What does it use?

+Each file is divided into same size blocks (default 64 MB), then each block is created multiple copies (typically 3 copies).
+These blocks are stored on different machine, but highly optimised location (maybe 2 copies in the same rack, and 1 copy in the other rack in case of failing).
+MapReduce master take the location of the input files and above blocks into account and attempts to schedule a map task on a machine that contains a replica of the corresponding input data.
+If that is impossible, it trys to schedule map tasks near a replica of that task's input data (maybe on the same rack).
+Locality is also the result of Rack awareness of Hadoop system.

+##### 4. Which problem is addressed by introducing a combiner function to the MapReduce model?

+The combiner function introduced to the MapReduce model addresses the problem of **network congestion** and **data transfer**.
+In detail, When data is processed by the Map function, it generates a large number of key-value pairs, which are then sorted and shuffled before being sent to the Reduce function.
+This sorting and shuffling process can generate a significant amount of network traffic, especially if there are many duplicate keys.
+The combiner function is introduced after the Map phase and before the Shuffle and Sort phase.
+Its purpose is to aggregate the output of the Map function for each key, reducing the amount of data that needs to be transferred across the network.
+This can greatly reduce network congestion and improve the overall performance and scalability of the MapReduce job.
+Hence, the combiner function reduces network traffic, which is the main problem addressed by its introduction to the MapReduce model.

 ## Running a warm-up problem: Word Count

 Each member has completed running the WordCount (v.1) program - a simple MapReduce program - on a Single node cluster on their local machine, as described in supplied tutorial.
 Also, this process is captured in screenshots.